betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 ## Flashing Development builds

-Development builds are firmware derived from the most recent version of the code on Github.
-This will contain the most recent changes made to the firmware.
+Development builds contain the most recent changes made to the firmware.

-This option lets you test out a new feature, or try out a significant change to the code, as the code is being developed.
-If, for example, Betaflight 4.5 is the current release version, the development versions available in the list will be 4.6, and 4.5.1.
+This option lets you test out a new feature, or try out a significant change to the code, as soon as it is added to the `master` branch.
+If, for example, Betaflight 4.5 is the current release version, the development versions available in the list will be 4.6, and the latest code for the most recent update branch for 4.5, e.g. 4.5.3.

-To see Development versions in the firmware build list:
+To see Development versions:

 - Enable Expert Mode
 - Enable 'Show release candidates'